-Section of the Erosion & Scdiment Control Law of the ((City/Town/Village) of hereby amended by adding the following clause: Stormwater Pollution Prevention Plan.
-A Stormwater Pollution Prevention Plan consistent with the requirements of Article 1 and 2 of this local law shall be required.
-The SWPPP shall meet the performance and design criteria and standards in Article 2 of this local law.
-The approved crosion control permit shall be consistent with the provisions of this local law.
+Section of the Erosion & Sediment Control Law of the ((City/Town/Village) of hereby amended by adding the following clause: Sionmwater Pollution Prevention Plan: A Stormwater Pollution Prevention Plan: A Stormwater Pollution Prevention Plan and Standards and the required.
+The SWPPP shall meet the performance and design criteria and standards in Article 2 of this loc law.
+The approved erosion control permit shall be consistent with the provisions of this local law.

-The municipality must also adopt Articles 1, 2, 3 and 4 (as applicable for their municipality) in order to address post-construction stormwater runoff control in stormwater pollution prevention plans.
+$\mathfrak I$ the municipality must also adopt Articles 1, 2, 3 and 4 (as applicable for their municipality) in ora address post-construction stormwater runoff control in stormwater pollution prevention plans.